Rurouni Kenshin: Kyoto Inferno: Production

 Rurouni Kenshin: Kyoto Inferno was shot in a variety of locations around Japan, including Tokyo, Kyoto, Nagano, Ibaraki, and Kanagawa.
 Over 5000 extras were hired for the production, and filming wrapped on December 27, 2013.

 For the Kyoto duology films, director Keishi Ōtomo said he did not have to put much advice to Takeru Satoh as his acting in the first film attracted multiple positive reactions by the staff and the audience.
 He then stated "Even without saying this or that from the side, he created an image of Kenshin, including his behavior, swordplay, and speech, through the necessary preparation and hard work.
 So I didn’t worry at all".

 Due to the Kyoto films showing a darker characterization of Kenshin as he struggles against different strong rivals, Satoh also said his work became more challenging.
 Still, he found it interesting.
 A scene that Satoh enjoyed was Kenshin's fight against Sawagejō Chō due to the fact Kenshin is forced to attack his enemy even though he does not know his weapon is deadly which goes against his morals; as a result, Satoh briefly showed Kenshin's hitokiri side for a brief moment.
-The actor said he discussed this scene with the director who pleased with the result.
+The actor said he discussed this scene with the director who was pleased with the result.